-- Choose Link > Advanced and enter or paste the shortcut link into the Link field (shortcut links are case-insensitive) - 2.
+- 1. Select Link > Advanced and enter or paste the shortcut link into the Link field (shortcut links are case-insensitive) - 2.
 Modify or enter link text (this is the text that will appear on the page) - 3.
-Choose Insert
+Select Insert

-You can also type '[' and choose Insert Web Link > Advanced to enter a shortcut link.
+You can also type '[' and select Insert Web Link > Advanced to enter a shortcut link.
 See Configuring Shortcut Links for more details.